UoB-COMSM0110/2024-group-14/README.md

 - Considering the issue of game difficulty as mentioned in the feedback collected from users.
 The primary reason may be that users wish to increase the game's difficulty, which is akin to the issue of "enhancing game enjoyment" related to coin generation.

 ### Quantitative Evaluations
 In the quantitative evaluation, we focused on evaluating the difficulty of the game, especially comparing "Easy" and "Hard" modes.
 This distinction was very important, as differences in difficulty settings can have a significant impact on player experience and enjoyment.
-This evaluation utilized the NASA Task Load Index (TLX) to obtain a weighted score that reflects the subjective workload experienced by players at each difficulty level.
-(All ratings are from his March 18, 2024 to April 1, 2024)
+This evaluation utilized the NASA Task Load Index (TLX) to obtain a weighted score that reflects the subjective workload experienced by players at each difficulty level (All ratings are from March 18, 2024 to April 1, 2024).

 The evaluation was conducted at a single point in time after the completion of the development sprint.
 We collected data from a diverse group of 10 participants.
 Each participant played the game twice, once in “easy” mode and once in “hard” mode.
 To ensure a consistent gaming experience, each session was conducted in a controlled environment, with participants playing the entire game until they achieved a win condition or exhausted their allotted lives.
 This controlled setting allows for direct comparison of the two difficulty settings without introducing confusion that can be caused by changes in game interaction, such as differences in the player's skill level or external distractions.
 The following describes the results of this evaluation in detail, including using the Wilcoxon sign rank test to conduct a comparative analysis of NASA TLX scores between the two difficulty settings to identify the specific impact of game difficulty on player experience.

 **Evaluating the gameplay:**